cyberhardt/networkiptools/README.md

 2 - Remote Port Scanner: This tool can scan ports within an user-defined range for a given IP address.

-3 - Speed Scan I & II: Both tools can do the same thing, although, weirdly, Speed Scan I seems to have more functions than II - I suppose the dev messed up the ordering, and the first should be the second, and vice-versa.
+3 - Speed Scan I & II: Both tools can do the same thing, although, weirdly, Speed Scan I seems to have more functions than II; I suppose the dev messed up the ordering, and the first should be the second, and vice-versa.
 They can scan a given IP range for connections, and, in both programs, there is a TCP/UDP sessions scanner too.

 4 - Port Scanner will scan a specified port range for a given IP address.
 It will simply tell you whether such ports are open or closed.